Keeping Your Adult Dog Fit And Healthy: Exercise Tips

 Preventing Obesity-Related Health Issues

 Obesity in dogs can lead to various health issues, including arthritis, respiratory problems, and decreased life expectancy.
-Regular exercise helps prevent these obesity-related health issues by promoting weight and muscle development.
+Regular exercise helps prevent these obesity-related health issues by promoting weight management and muscle development.
 Moreover, exercise stimulates the digestive system, ensuring proper metabolism and preventing constipation.

 Mental Stimulation and Stress Reduction